Shantanu45/Viga-Entertainment-Technologies-Internship_Assignemnt/Deform-Surface-OpenGL/README.md

   - **Matetial.cpp and Material.h**

-      Setup for specular highlights for the materials
+      Setup for specular highlights for the materials.

   - **Mesh.cpp and Mesh.h**

-      Contians VAO, VBO and IBO configurations
+      Contians VAO, VBO and IBO configurations.

  - **Shader.cpp and Shader.h**

-      For Reading `shader.vert` and `shader.frag` shaders form `Shader/` and Compiling them
+      For Reading `shader.vert` and `shader.frag` shaders form `Shader/` and Compiling them.

  - **stb_image.h**

-      Simple library for reading and manipulating images
+      Simple library for reading and manipulating images.

  - **Texture.cpp and Texture.h**

-      Setup for projecting Textures onto the models
+      Setup for projecting Textures onto the models.

  - **Window.cpp and Window.h**

-      For creating simple GLFW window and providing Key and Mouse Controls
+      For creating simple GLFW window and providing Key and Mouse Controls.